Disclosure: Some of the links on this page are affiliate links. Please refer to my Affiliate Disclosure for more information.

 I’m giving Dot Cup 5 out of 5 menstrual cup stars in my product review.

 But not before you check if the Dot Cup is the right size cup for you!
 Do you know the height of your cervix?
 The capacity cup you need?
 Or how firm the perfect cup for you needs to be?
-If not, you need to read The Better Period Guide to Choosing The Best Menstrual Cup which you can download below:
+If not, you need to read The Better Period Guide to Choosing The Best Menstrual Cup.
+Enter your details below and I will send you the free guide direct to your inbox:

 If you have any questions, please ask in the comments below or get in contact with me at email@example.com.